 We value label transparency and applaud manufacturers who go the extra mile to make this information clear and easily accessible for consumers.
 Resources like the Environmental Working Group (EWG) can break down the health and safety of ingredients.
 But, keep in mind, some ingredients lack sufficient data.

-According to the U.S. Food and Drug Administration, manufacturers are not required to disclose "fragrance" ingredients,, and they may contain hundreds of chemicals and complex mixtures.
-In our opinion, even the term natural fragrance leaves us with reservations as it lacks transparency of ingredients and can be misleading.
+According to the U.S., Food and Drug Administration, manufacturers are not required to disclose "fragrance" ingredients,, and they may contain hundreds of chemicals and complex mixtures.
+In our opinion, even the term natural fragrance leaves us with reservations as it lacks ingredient transparency and can be misleading.

 We believe a product with a long ingredient list and powerful scent can increase the probability of skin irritations and sensitivities.
 Therefore, we prefer products with fewer ingredients and little to no fragrance.
 Frankly, less is more, plus we think babies don't need fragrances to smell amazing.
-Both of these factors influenced our ranking of products.
+Both factors influenced our overall ranking of products.

-Unfortunately, no oil in our review is fragrance-free, but those with a light scent include, Baby Mantra Calming Massage Oil and Earth Mama Calendula Baby Oil, and they were rated higher.
-However, the Solimo Baby Oil, Johnson's Shea and Cocoa Butter Baby Oil, and Burt's Bees Baby Oil rank lower.
-They have ingredient labels that list "fragrance" or "natural fragrance," and they have strong fragrances that we think are too potent for babies.
+Unfortunately, no oil in our review is fragrance-free, but those with a light scent include Baby Mantra Calming Massage Oil and Earth Mama Calendula Baby Oil, and they were rated higher.
+However, the Solimo Baby Oil, Johnson's Shea and Cocoa Butter Baby Oil, and Burt's Bees Baby Oil have stronger scents and rank lower.
+They also have ingredient labels that list "fragrance" or "natural fragrance," causing us to wonder what is hidden behind this ingredient.

 Some products in our lineup use flower oils and extracts, ingredients obtained through distillation, or soaking plant material in a substance for a long time.
 They provide a lovely aroma, an alternative to synthetic fragrances.
 Although they are in a carrier oil, the amount is unclear, and they can increase the chance of skin sensitivities, too.
 We advise discussing with your pediatrician what product you intend to use and when you plan on incorporating it into your baby's skincare routine.
 Also, test a small amount on your baby's skin to look for skin irritations before slathering.